Can Guinea Pigs Eat Broccoli? (How Much is Safe?)

 Bloat is a serious condition for guinea pigs, and it can quickly become fatal without vet intervention.

-Symptoms of bloat include lethargy, lack of appetite, bloated feeling stomach, puffed up fur, hunched over, and other signs of pain.
+Symptoms of bloat include lethargy, lack of appetite, bloated feeling stomach, puffed-up fur, hunched over, and other signs of pain.

 Exercising caution when feeding cruciferous vegetables and providing unlimited access to hay helps prevent bloat.

-For this reason, broccoli should be fed in reasonable amounts and paired with a selection of low calcium foods.
+Broccoli also contains a reasonable amount of calcium, which can contribute to bladder stone development in guinea pigs.
+For this reason, broccoli should be fed in small amounts and paired with a selection of low-calcium foods to balance the calcium levels in your piggy’s diet.

 How Often Can Guinea Pigs Eat Broccoli?